psevestre/openid-fapi/Financial_API_WD_001.md

 | /atm/locations             |  50030 |                                           |
 | /products                  |  60000 | 600XXX indicates product related API's    |

+API-ID's are returned whenever an error on that API occurs.
+The api-id will be combined with an error code.
+Clients are able to identify the failing API by reading the api-id which is returned in an HTTP header.

 ## 9. API Errors

 ### 9.1 Introduction